top of page

 The pastry then needs to be wrapped and placed in the fridge to keep cool for at least 30 minutes.

-To make the filling put the butter and caster sugar in the bowl of a stand mixer and beat until light and fluffy.
+To make the filling put the butter and icing sugar in the bowl of a stand mixer and beat until light and fluffy.

-Add the vanilla, icing sugar, flour and cornflour and beat until it is all combined.
+Add the flour, cornflour and vanilla extract then beat until it is all combined.

 The mixture needs to be able to be piped so must not be too thick.
 If it is too thick put some boiled water in a bowl bigger than the one of your stand mixer and place the bowl of mixture in the hot water and beat until it is thin enough to pipe.
 This will melt the butter slightly and makes it so much easier to pipe properly.

-Then put a teaspoon of mincemeat in each one.
+Then put a heaped teaspoon of mincemeat in each one.

-Finally pipe with a Wilton 1M star nozzle on top of the mincemeat starting at the outside going into the middle until the mincemeat is covered.
+Finally pipe with a Wilton 1M star nozzle on top of the mincemeat until the mincemeat is covered.

 Place in the fridge for at least 1 hour until the topping is hard.
 If you don’t do this you will loose the definition of the swirl.